atk4/seat-selector/README.md

 The addon comes with a Ticket model, but you can use your own model too.
 Here are the requirements for the model:

-- `"place"` - will contain the corresponding place.
+- `"seat"` - will contain the corresponding place.
 - `"status"`- (Optional) column as a list of values: `reserved`, `unavailable` or `purchased`.
 You can add more statusses and they be applied to the seat objects as a class.

 Initially the data-set for the Ticket model would be empty.
 SeatSelector will create 5 (or whichever number you specify to the constructor) new ticket records and will fill-in "place".